PatWalters/ml_benchmark/README.md

 result_df = uru.cross_validate(df,model_list,y,group_list)
 ```

-The notebook **analyze_crossval.ipynb** reads a file output by run_benchmark.py, makes several useful plots and uses [Tukey's Honestly Signficant Difference (HSD) Test](https://en.wikipedia.org/wiki/Tukey%27s_range_test) to invalidate the null hypothesis that the means of the methods are the same.
+The notebook **analyze_crossval.ipynb** reads a file output by **run_benchmark.py**, makes several useful plots, and uses [Tukey's Honestly Signficant Difference (HSD) Test](https://en.wikipedia.org/wiki/Tukey%27s_range_test) to invalidate the null hypothesis that the means of the methods are the same.